Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 - Python code
 - Moquaps used to make wireframes

+#### Testing:
+Application was tested on Chrome and Firefix browsers.
+Functionality tested:
+- that hover element changing color on navigation bar.
+- that every link is opening right template
+- that user registration is functional
+- that login is functional
+- that quiz is functional
+- that admin can delete users
+- that admin can add new or to remove old questions

 #### Code Validation:
 - HTML code was validated using W3C Markup Validation Service, no errors found